affaible/embeddings-poc/README.md

 ----

 We can see some visual differences between the two groups but it is not compelling.
-The technology and results work as expected at this point, but we need to take this further to achieve tooling that assists with the Box Cycle.
+The technology and results work as expected at this point, but we need to take this further to achieve tooling that assists with the Box Loop.

 ## Trained Model Embeddings